loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

         {   ~isa:                 'SET/set',
             elements:
-              '░░░n/98765.432':   1
+              '△○□n/98765.432':   1
-              '░░░x/null':        1
+              '△○□x/null':        1
-              '░░░x/true':        1
+              '△○□x/true':        1
               'abc':              1
               }

-*   The `░░░` here represent three arbitrarily chosen codepoints from the Unicode Private Use Area.

 *   JavaScript only ever uses texts for POD keys, but using this sigil we can (with very high certainty) ensure that our special strings don't interfere with any other strings.

+*   The `△○□` here represent three arbitrarily chosen codepoints from the Unicode Private Use Area (how they will actually display will depend on installed fonts).
+Since the PUA contains 6400 codepoints, is not very frequently used, and there are around 262 billion three-character combinations from this block, an accidental collision with an actual text that was meant to start this way can be considered sufficiently unlikely.

+    (The 100% safe alternative would be to prefix *all* keys, including string keys, but that would mean a burden on resources for the most useful and most frequent use case for sets and PODs.)

-*   The `SET/contains` method (which coincides with `SET.has`) is *very* simple:
+*   The `SET/contains` method (which coincides with `SET.has`) is very simple:

         #-----------------------------------------------------------------------------------------
         $.contains = $.has = ( me, probe ) ->